 After the Knight’s 2017 undefeated football season and 2018’s 12-1, placing them in 4th of 130, UCF fans are stoked as the 2019 season is upon us.
 Did U know…UCF students get in FREE to all Knight athletic events?
+Sign up now to get your FREE UCF Football tickets straight to your phone.
+If you registered previously (last season) you do not need to register again.
 Student tickets are in high demand and now have to be pre-purchased via UCFStudentTix.com using an Android or iPhone.
 Keep in mind though that some student tickets only allow entrance through specific doors, so if you want to sit with your student, their free ticket may not work out.
 So be ready.

 Non-Student tickets can be purchased on the Knight’s official website as well as through Stub Hub, Vivid Seats, SeatGeek.com or Ticketmaster.
 Season tickets are on sale now.
 Click here to purchase.
 Try to map out which games are of interest to you now; the earlier you purchase tickets, the easier it can be.
 Depending on the opposing team ticket prices vary.
 Here is a link to the new schedule, but it is also listed below.

 Single-game tickets for our football season are officially available.
 Guests can call 407-823-1000 opt.
 1 and purchase a single game ticket.
 Yeah, you’re ready!

 UCF competes as a member of the National Collegiate Athletic Association (NCAA) Division I level primarily competing in the American Athletic Conference (AAC).
 Fans, which include many loyal alumni, are often referred to as the “UCF Nation” and are represented by their mascot Knightro.